University Catalogs

 Bentley graduate students are expected to maintain concurrent enrollment.
 However, Bentley University recognizes that there are occasions when students may require time away from their studies.
 Matriculated graduate students experiencing medical, personal, or professional challenges may take a voluntary leave of absence for up to one calendar year after consultation with their Academic Advisor.
 Matriculated is defined as a graduate student who has deposited, registered, and attended at least one day of class either in person or online.
 Non-matriculated students who wish to delay their active course enrollment may request deferral through the Office of Graduate Admissions.

 Students who plan to take more than one semester away from their studies must fill out the leave of absence request form.
 F-1 visa holders must submit a Leave of Absence form regardless of the duration of the leave.
 Students may not take classes at other institutions during their leave of absence.
-Students who take more than one semester away from their studies without obtaining an approved leave of absence request maybe be inactivated.
+Students who take more than one semester away from their studies without obtaining an approved leave of absence request may be inactivated.
 Students may also request an extension to their approved leave of absence status not to exceed a total of two years.

 For more details about the leave of absence and withdrawal/transfer processes, please see the Student Handbook.
 For any questions, please email LOA@bentley.edu.
 Graduate Students in the Beth Israel Deaconess Medical Center cohorts please refer to your Terms & Conditions in regards to the leave of absence process.